keikai/doc/axyra/guides/read-excel-file-java.md

 Remember that these indices are **0-based**, so `firstRow() == 0` is spreadsheet row 1.

-# Step 4 — Read the values in bulk
+# Step 4 — Read the Excel values in bulk

 One `Range` call crosses the JNI boundary once for the whole block.
 A loop of `sheet.value(r, c)` crosses it once per cell, which is the difference between